njaard/sonnerie/file_format.md

 Do a sorted-merge on a group of files, and then create a new file, after which time you can delete all of the members of that group of files.

-It's logically acceptable, but not optimial for performance, if the new file and the old file exist simultaneously, as they will, briefly.
+It's logically acceptable, but not optimal for performance, if the new file and the old file exist simultaneously, as they will, briefly.

 # Format String
 Is a string where each character is one of 'f', 'F', 'u', 'U', 'i', 'I' corresponding to 32 or 64-bit float, unsigned integer, signed integer, respectively.

+A character may also be 's', which means that the column stores a string of a non-fixed length.
+Storage of the actual data uses the "non-fixed length" storage which includes some varints for length.